-Should any shipping line or airline commence exporting goods as freight without the prior approval of Customs, any goods so exported shall be liable to forfeiture (contrary to Art 34 (4) Customs and Excise (Jersey) Law 1999).
+Should any shipping line or airline commence exporting goods as freight without the prior approval of Customs, any goods so exported shall be liable to forfeiture (contrary to Art 34(4) Customs and Excise (Jersey) Law 1999.

-6. MANIFEST REPORT
+6. Manifest Report

 - 6.1 Whilst CAESAR will automatically record the date and time of manifest submission, the following minimum information is required:

 - i) Name of Approved Shipping / Airline or Appointed Handling Agent presenting the Report.

 - ii) Name of the vessel or flight number

 - iii) Port / airport of departure

 - iv) Scheduled date and time of departure

 - v) For each consignment carried, including groupage loads:

 - Name of consignor

 - Name and address of consignee

 - Number of packages

+- Weight of packages

 - Description of goods

 - Declaration of value of goods

 - Identification number of the relevant container / trailer

 - MRN of goods shipped under NCTS

-- Existence of licences / certificates
+- Existence of licences/certificates

-- 6.2 Electronic presentation of Manifest Report Before the departure of any ship or aircraft from the Bailiwick bearing goods carried as freight, Manifest Report shall be made to Jersey Customs by Approved Shipping Lines / Airlines, or their Appointed Handling Agent in the form of an electronic Manifest report directly into CAESAR.